 Picasso Museum

-Celebrating the work of Spanish artist Pablo Picasso, the Museu Picasso de Barcelona features the evolution of the artist’s iconic cubism art form.
-Check for free days or purchase a guided tour in advance.
+Celebrating the work of Spanish artist Pablo Picasso, the Museu Picasso de Barcelona features the evolution of his iconic cubism art forms.
+Check for Picasso Museum free days or purchase a guided tour in advance.

 MOCO Museum

-A modern museum with a fresh take, the MOCO Museum features the works of famous pop artists, like Banksy and Warhol.
-Get tickets in advance!
+A modern museum with a fresh take on contemporary art, the MOCO features the works of famous artists, like Banksy and Warhol.
+Get tickets in advance.

 More Top Barcelona Attractions

-Whether you are planning a trip to Barcelona with kids or traveling with sports fans, there are attractions in Barcelona that aim to impress!
-If you can make room in your Barcelona itinerary, consider adding one of these sights.
+Whether you are planning a trip to Barcelona with kids or a sports fan, there are attractions in Barcelona that aim to impress!

 Camp Nou and FC Barcelona Museum

-Home to the FC Barcelona football club (soccer), Camp Nou ranks as the largest stadium in Europe – and one of the top attractions in Barcelona.
-Visitors can tour the stadium and learn about the history of the legendary club.
-Get the details!
+Home to FC Barcelona, Camp Nou ranks as the largest stadium in Europe – and one of the top landmarks in Barcelona.
+Visitors can tour the stadium and learn about the history of the legendary soccer club.
+Get more details!

 Barcelona Zoo